Bluehost vs WordPress: which one comes out ahead?

 On the other side of the race is WordPress.com was a little more contrasting.
 The provider has shown a very speedy 1.5c LCP, which is noticeably faster than the undesired 2.5 seconds.

 However, the builder’s fully loaded time dragged behind at 3.1s.
-While 3.1s is only 100ms slower than the 3s benchmark, I’ll be keeping a close eye on this to see if this is just a fluke or an indication of troubles to come.
+While 3.1s is only 100ms slower than the 3s benchmark, we'll be keeping a close eye on this to see if this is just a fluke or an indication of troubles to come.

 In brief, in terms of site loading speed, Bluehost took a lead and presented a website quickly.